Dana Brooke: Personal life

 Sebera was in a relationship with fellow American bodybuilder Dallas McCarver until his death on August 22, 2017.
 From 2018 to 2019, she dated NBA professional basketball player Enes Kanter Freedom.
-She is now in a relationship with Cuban boxer Ulysses Diaz.
-In July 2021, Sebera and Diaz got engaged, and they were married on December 7, 2024.
+In July 2021, Sebera and Cuban boxer Ulysses Diaz got engaged, and they were married on December 7, 2024.
 In June 2022, Sebera was involved in a non-fatal car crash.
 The accident forced her to miss her wrestling commitments with WWE.
 She later revealed that the car accident was "bad" but she would recover quickly.
+In April 2026, Sebera announced that her son was battling cancer after she got released by WWE.